Ganesh-Sharmaz/YapperAI/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "Bug Report 🐛"
-description: "Found something off?
+about: "Found something off?
 Let us know so we can fix it pronto!"
 title: "[BUG] Your snazzy title here"
 labels: [bug]
 assignees: ''